Frequently Asked Questions

 The Fair Food Program Premium (FFPP)is passed down along the supply chain – from the retail level to the grower level – and ultimately is added as a bonus to workers’ paychecks as part of the grower's regular payroll process.
 The FFPP bonus is clearly marked as a separate line item on the worker's paystub.

-Over $11 million in Fair Food Program Premiums have been paid out since January 2011.
+Nearly $15 million in Fair Food Program Premiums have been paid out since January 2011.
 These payments are ongoing, and as more buyers join the program as a result of the Campaign for Fair Food, the bonuses workers receive will grow commensurately.
 The FFPP payment mechanism for buyers varies.
 Some have elected to fold the FFPP into the final price they pay for their produce, akin to fair trade premiums, while other buyers issue separate checks directly to participating Florida tomato growers that reflect the amount and variety of tomatoes purchased.

 Are the Fair Food agreements legally binding?